When you place a block in your drawing, it appears to be coming in at the incorrect scale.

 Finally, you might be using outdated Land F/X blocks.
 Follow our steps to get the latest Land F/X blocks.

-The DWG Units error described above should only occur when your drawing contains Proxy Objects and the Proxy display in the Options dialog box is set to Object detect and command invoke, which Autodesk has confirmed as a bug.
+The DWG Units error described above should only occur when your drawing contains Proxy Objects and the Proxy display in the Options dialog box, Open and Save tab is set to Object detect and command invoke, which Autodesk has confirmed as a bug.
 While the -DWGUNITS steps outlined above provide an effective short-term fix on a single drawing, we recommend following a couple of additional steps to prevent this issue in the future.

 Change Your Object Detect Settings